 FACT: The average adult between the ages of 25-34 spends $161 per month on clothes, while adults aged 35-44 spend $209 per month.Click to tweet

 13. Don’t Buy Anything for a Month and Set New Goals

+Buying clothes is a hobby for many – after all, treating fashion as a hobby is one of the causes of excessive production.
 This next tip does not involve you taking action – quite the contrary.
 Fact is, when it comes to slow fashion, some of the most impactful measures you can take is to appreciate what you have and curb your

 - Step one: don’t buy any clothing items, jewelry or accessories for a month.

 - If you’re already shopping less than once a month, you’re on the right track.
-Set up a goal that pushes you to go even further – such as not shopping for an entire season.
+Set up a slow fashion goal that pushes you to go even further – such as not shopping for an entire season.